 Mod.
-Revised Submiss (December 2011) ion Core Strate egy Proposed Main Modification to Text/Policy No. Chapter/Section Policy/ Para.
-No. Page No. (deleted text has strikethrough, new text is underlined ) Strategy allocating a range of deliverable housing sites both within the urban area and, on land adjacent to the urban area.
-Sites within the urban area shall be in locations across the town which have good accessibility to services and facilities with priority encouragement being given to previously developed (brownfield) sites.
+Revised Submission Core Strategy (December 2011) Proposed Main Modification to Text/Policy Reasons No. Chapter/Section Policy/ Para.
+Page No. No. (deleted text has strikethrough , new text is underlined ) Strategy allocating a range of deliverable housing sites both within the urban area and, on land adjacent to the urban area.
+Sites within the urban area shall be in locations across the town which have good accessibility to services and facilities with priority being given to previously developed (brownfield) sites.
 Sites on land adjacent to the urban area shall be in locations which relate well to the urban area, can be assimilated into the landscape, and would help secure infrastructure improvements for the benefit of that part of the town.
-Sites for new housing development will be identified and phased through the Site Allocations DPD within the following broad locations and in the following priority order depending on the need for sites to be brought forward: Within the urban area Extension to the urban area to the west of the Bypass (Area 4) Small urban extensions in the Green Belt which will be identified as part of a comprehensive review of the green belt boundary around Biddulph through the Site Allocations DPD and the review of the Core Strategy.
-MM25 8.
+Sites for new housing development will be identified and phased through the Site Allocations DPD within the following broad locations and in the following priority order depending on the need for sites to be brought forward: boundaries will be undertaken.
+M25 8.
 Core Policies 8.1.45 84 The Site Allocations DPD will review and define the precise extent of the town development boundary which will be shown on the Proposals Map.
 Due to the extent of green belt around the town, opportunities for peripheral expansion are limited and the bulk of development will need to be accommodated within the existing established development boundary although this should not be at the expense of essential open space or design quality.
 In order to meet the longer term needs of the town, some development will however still be required in the green belt.
 The allocation of small urban extension sites will require a comprehensive review of the green belt boundary around Biddulph to accommodate them.
 This review will be undertaken as part of the Site Allocations DPD which is to be rolled into a single Local Plan with an early review of the Core Strategy.
-MM26 8.
+To clarify the process through which the review of green belt boundaries will be undertaken.
+M26 8.
 Core Policies 8.1.46 84 The Spatial Strategy seeks to restrict levels of new housing development in order to prevent the regeneration of the North Staffordshire conurbation being undermined, and to improve the housing market within the town.
 In order to deliver the housing requirements for Biddulph set out in Policy SS5 it is estimated that after deducting past completions since 2006 and current commitments, there will need to be a minimum of 720 813 additional dwellings provided on new allocated sites.
 Evidence from the District Council's Strategic Housing Land Availability Assessment (SHLAA) shows that much of this new housing development could be accommodated within the existing development boundary where there are opportunities for redevelopment.
 Much of the capacity in the urban area has already been met on the recently committed Uplands Mill site (200 dwellings).
 The total capacity on sites which could accommodate 10 or more dwellings within the urban area is estimated at around 312 300 dwellings, but this may vary as a result of more detailed assessment of sites as part of the Site Allocations DPD.
 Additionally, evidence from the SHLAA suggests that around a further 100 dwellings on smaller sites could come forward during the plan period.
+To reflect the increase in housing requirement and latest housing land monitoring.